-The Indiana Taxpayer Information Management Engine (INTIME) - DOR's new, 24/7, self-service e-portal allows tax preparers to submit an electronic Power of Attorney (or ePOA) to streamline the establishment of a POA relationship as noted in this chart.
+The Indiana Taxpayer Information Management Engine (INTIME), DOR's new, 24/7, e-services portal at intime.dor.in.gov, allows tax preparers to submit an electronic Power of Attorney (or ePOA) to streamline the establishment of a POA relationship.

-INTIME enables businesses and individuals to view account information and correspondence online, register tax accounts, file and pay their taxes online.
+INTIME enables customers to view account information and correspondence online, pay taxes and bills, register tax accounts, file business taxes, and message securely with DOR Customer Service.
 Through INTIME, tax preparers also have increased access and functionality including:

 - Access to view and manage multiple customers under one login